 Quoi de neuf ?

 Check out the newest attraction recently opened in Amsterdam city center: A'DAM Lookout: A 85 meters high 360 degrees view over the city where you can use the swing to hover (secured) over the edge of the skyscraper.

 Ne repartez pas sans

-Purchase your train/public transport tickets to get around the city here: https://www.discoverholland.com/tickets
+Purchase your train/public transport tickets here: www.discoverholland.com/tickets